Rohu: Distribution and habitat

 The rohu occurs in rivers throughout much of northern and central and eastern India, Pakistan, Vietnam, Bangladesh, Nepal and Myanmar, and has been introduced into some of the rivers of Peninsular India and Sri Lanka.

 Ecology

 The species is an omnivore with specific food preferences at different life stages.
-During the early stages of its lifecycle, it eats mainly zooplankton, but as it grows, it eats more and more phytoplankton, and as a juvenile or adult is a herbivorous column feeder, eating mainly phytoplankton and submerged vegetation.
-It has modified, thin hair-like gill rakers, suggesting that it feeds by sieving the water.
+During the early stages of its lifecycle, it eats mainly zooplankton, moving onto phytoplankton in later stages of life.
+Rohu are herbivorous column feeders, eating mainly phytoplankton and submerged vegetation.
+It has modified, thin hair-like gill rakers, which it uses to feeds by sieving the water.

 Rohu reach sexual maturity between two and five years of age.
 They generally spawn during the monsoon season, keeping to the middle of flooded rivers above tidal reach.
 The spawning season of rohu generally coincides with the southwest monsoon.
 Spawn may be collected from rivers and reared in tanks and lakes.

+The Rohu can be infested by the acanthocephalan parasite Paraechinorhynchus kalriai which attaches to the inner lining of the small intestine.